Tim-Maes/Tim-Maes.github.io/_posts/2025-09-28-facets-in-dotnet (2).md

 ### Benchmark Results

-All libraries perform within ~10% of each other—the real benefit of Facet is developer productivity and maintainability.
+All libraries perform within ~10% of each other, the real benefit of Facet is developer productivity and maintainability.

 **Single object mapping:**